Holbein's Folly

 The Alphabet from Izbet Sartah

 What would writing be without the alphabet?
-Here is a short chapter in the history of the invention that made western literature possible.
+A short chapter in the history of the invention that made western literature possible.

 Praising the Law through the Alphabet

-Psalm 119 is an acrostic poem built upon the letters of the Hebrew alphabet.
-In this article, we look over the author’s shoulder and watch how he did it.
+Psalm 119 is an acrostic on the Hebrew alphabet.
+We look over the author’s shoulder to see how he did it.

 Domestic Animals in Ancient Israel

-In the Bible, God is green.
-The best of Hebrew life and thought strove for a humane and sustainable balance between the needs of people and animals.
-Here are four short articles on animals in ancient Israel.
+Hebrew life and thought strove for a humane and sustainable balance between the needs of people and animals.